77-777/OCaml---The-Manual/README.md

   * Ocaml's type system for creating generics and polymorphic values.

 * Functors
+  * Factory pattern kin.

 * Lambda Calculus
+  * Anonymous function spawning notation.

 * Polymorphism
+  * The act of having and passing data that holds multiple "forms".
+A stream object for example might be a base entity for a filestream, networkstream, pipestream or whatever.

 * Generics
+  * Having data structures that can be reused with other types.
+Particularly lists.
+Lists of integers or bytes or strings as an example.

 * Meta Programming
+  * Programs written that generate other programs/code.

 * Dependency Injection
+  * A concept used to manage portability and hotswap, as common usecases.
+One implementation of dependency injection is the IoC container for dependency inversion.

 * Module Types
+  * Ocaml's "interfaces" to modules.

 * Monads
+  *

 * Zippers
+  *

 ### Functional Paradigm Aims

 * Functional Application
+  * Functional programming is all about having pure functions and calling those pure functions to transform your data.
+Everything is an expression and your IO should be separated and organized in a high level fashion.

 * Function Purity
+  * Functions without side effects that are agnostic of system state.

 * IO & Side Effect Separation
+  * A tremendous amount of errors, bugs and malpractice happens as a result of poor state management.
+Having a more organized flow where IO is separate from pure code provides clarity to where errors may occur as well as visual guidance to where program logic/computation is located.

 * Reduce state and constrain/isolate it
+  * Removing for, while loops is one way to reduce state and instead do things recursively.

 * Low Function Arity Through Currying

 * Simple & Flexible Data Transformation
 * Low Coupling, High Cohesion
 * Type Correctness